pouyaesm/signed-community-detection/README.md

 ```
 mdl -g graph.txt -p partition.txt -o mdl.txt
 ```
 If a graph is directed add `--directed` parameter.
-Unlike evaluation, community detection does not support directed graphs.
+Evaluation is based on extended Map Equation and supports directed links.

 If you want to evaluate a group of partitions `partition-*.txt`, run: